UniT: Data Efficient Tactile Representation with Generalization to Unseen Objects: Related Work

 \subsection{Tactile-involved Imitation Learning}

-Existing tactile-involved imitation learning can be broadly categorized into three types: those utilizing low-dimensional tactile feedback, such as tactile arrays or force-torque feedback; those employing audio feedback; and those utilizing high-dimensional, vision-based tactile feedback.

-Research that incorporates tactile arrays \cite{guzey2023see,lin2024learning}, force-torque feedback \cite{yang2023seq2seq}, and in-hand audio feedback \cite{liu2024maniwav} into imitation learning policies have shown strong performance in tasks with complex interactions between environments, objects, and robots.
+Research that incorporates tactile arrays \cite{guzey2023see,lin2024learning} and force-torque feedback \cite{yang2023seq2seq} into imitation learning policies have shown strong performance in tasks with complex interactions between environments, objects, and robots.
 However, tactile interactions are inherently complex and these modalities often do not capture the full spectrum of tactile information.
-For example, tactile arrays may struggle to accurately perceive an object’s geometry, in-hand position, and orientation, while force-torque and in-hand audio feedback may not effectively capture dynamic force distributions on the hand/finger.
+For example, tactile arrays may struggle to accurately perceive an object’s geometry, in-hand position, and orientation, while force-torque may not effectively capture dynamic force distributions on the hand/finger.

 Additionally, vision-based tactile sensors such as GelSight \cite{yuan2017gelsight} offer high-resolution feedback that captures extensive tactile information.
-Recent studies incorporating GelSight into imitation learning have demonstrated its considerable potential and enhanced performance \cite{wang2024poco,gu2024vttb,yu2023mimictouch}.
+Recent studies incorporating GelSight into imitation learning have demonstrated its considerable potential and enhanced performance \cite{wang2024poco,yu2023mimictouch}.